Online metric algorithms with untrusted predictions: Introduction

 where $o_t$ denotes the state of \off at time $t$ and $T$ denotes the length of the input sequence.

-The predictions could be, for instance, the output of a machine-learned model or a heuristic which tends to produce a good solution in practice, but possibly without a theoretical guarantee.
+The predictions could be, for instance, the output of a machine-learned model or actions of a heuristic which tends to produce good solutions in practice, but possibly without a theoretical guarantee.
 The offline algorithm \off can be an optimal one, but also other options are plausible.
-For example, if the typical instances are composed of subpatterns known from the past and for which good solutions are known, then we can think of \off as a near-optimal algorithm which composes its output from the partial solutions to the subpatterns.
+For example, if the typical instances are composed of subpatterns known from the past and for which good solutions are known, then \off could also be a near-optimal algorithm which composes its output from the partial solutions to the subpatterns.
 The task of the predictor in this case is to anticipate which subpattern is going to follow and provide the precomputed solution to that subpattern.
-In the case of the caching problem, as mentioned above and explained in \Cref{sec:setup_prop}, we can actually convert the predictions used by \citet{LykourisV18} and \citet{Rohatgi20} into predictions for our setup.
+In the case of the caching problem, as mentioned above and explained in Section~\ref{sec:setup_prop}, we can actually convert the reoccurrence predictions \citep{LykourisV18,Rohatgi20,AlexWei20} into action predictions.

 Note that, even if the prediction error with respect to \off is low, the cost of the solution composed from the predictions $p_1, \dotsc, p_T$ can be much higher than the cost incurred by \off, since $\ell_t(p_t)$ can be much larger than $\ell_t(o_t)$ even if $\dist(p_t,o_t)$ is small.
 However, we can design algorithms which use such predictions and achieve a good performance whenever the predictions have small error with respect to any low-cost offline algorithm.
 We aim at expressing the performance of the prediction-based algorithms as a function of $\eta/\off$, where (abusing notation) $\off$ denotes the cost of the offline algorithm.
 This is to avoid scaling issues: if the offline algorithm incurs movement cost 1000, predictions with total error $\eta=1$ give us a rather precise estimate of its state, unlike when $\off = 0.1$.